tomka700/Minimal-path/README.md

 ---

 ### Todo
+- add brute-force option for already proven `n`
+- use arrays where possible
 - reuse smaller solutions for the same `n mod 3`
 - add in all "non-obvious starting positions", then filter instead
 - prune starting dirs by symmetry